thosgood/this-weeks-finds/markdown/251-300/week297.md

 \pi ~k+3~(S^k^) = Z/24

-for k ≥ 5.
+for k \geqslant 5.
 After all, stable homotopy groups of spheres are related to the cohomology of symmetric groups, since the group completion of the classifying space of the groupoid of finite sets is Ω^\inftyS^\infty - see ["Week 199"](#week199) if you don't know what I'm talking about